Ashokjain1998/React-notes-app/README.md

 See the section about deployment for more information.

 npm run eject
-Note: this is a one-way operation.
+Key point: this is a one-way operation.
 Once you eject, you can’t go back!

 If you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
 This command will remove the single build dependency from your project.